 Darryl was stunned and speechless.
 His first question to Scotty was “what made him think that was a good idea?”
 His second question to Scotty was “where was the responsible adult in his life to talk him out of this horrible idea?”

-Scotty responded that his nephew was coaxed into the plot by three ex-felons who had somehow made his nephew’s acquaintance.
+Scotty responded that his nephew was coaxed into the plot by three adults who became strong influences in his nephew’s life.
 After referring Scotty to a criminal attorney that he could call, Darryl wished Scotty well and hung up the phone.

-So out of that conversation with Scotty came the idea to create a chess program to meet two needs in the community.
+The idea to create a chess program met two needs in the community.
 The first was a need to help children make better decisions using chess to teach critical thinking.
 The second was a need to create mentor/mentee relationships between a child and an adult, using chess as the bonding activity between them and using a character development curriculum to draw out those life lessons.